 Cenozoic Hall: The Hall of Ice Age Animals

-Cenozoic Hall reflects the most recent 65 million years of the history of life on Earth, known as the Cenozoic Era, or the Age of Mammals.
-Although mammals had evolved during the early part of the Mesozoic Era (the Age of Dinosaurs), they thrived during the Cenozoic, when the absence of dinosaurs made it possible for a great diversity of species to emerge.
+Cenozoic Hall presents fossils of animals that lived during the last 66 million years of Earth history, which is known as the Cenozoic Era, or Age of Mammals.
+Although mammals first evolved early in the Mesozoic Era (the Age of Dinosaurs), they diversified greatly during the Cenozoic, after the extinction of dinosaurs had dramatically modified the character of many of Earth’s habitats.

-The last two million years of earth history are the Pleistocene Epoch, or the Ice Age.
-At least four times during this epoch, ice sheets advanced and retreated over much of the northern hemisphere.
-The fluctuating climatic conditions strongly affected plant and animal evolution and distribution.
+The most recent 2.6 million years of the Cenozoic is known as the Pleistocene Epoch, commonly called the Ice Age.
+During this interval enormous glaciers moved over large areas of the northern continents, changing climatic conditions and strongly impacting plant and animal evolution and distribution.